Thearas/dodo/introduction.md

   - name: t_str
     gen:
-      # randomly choose one generation rule to generate value, each has 25% probability
+      # randomly choose one literal or generators to generate value, each has 25% probability
       enum:
-        - length: 5
+        - "123"
         - length: {min: 5, max: 10}
         - format: "my name is {{username}}"
         - gen: